 With over 3,000 lakes and ponds and 30,000 miles of rivers and streams in the Adirondacks, finding your favorite paddling spot is simply a matter of narrowing it down.

 Below, you'll find some of the most popular Adirondack paddling destinations.
-For specific access points, use the DEC's interactive mapper.
+For specific access points, see the DEC's list of boat launches by county.

 Saint Regis Canoe Area

 The Saint Regis Canoe Area, located in the southern half of Franklin County, is home to more than 150 bodies of water.
 These lakes and ponds are the headwaters of three main rivers: the Saint Regis, the Saranac, and a section of the Raquette River.